 This is so that the wood doesn’t soak up your actual colored paint later on!

-Also, selecting white for the primer is great because they work well when painted over with brightly-colored paint later on.
+Also, selecting white for the primer is great because it works well when painted over with brightly-colored paint later on.

 You can get a white primer from Rust-Oleum through Amazon on this link here!

 Next, you’ll need to apply the colored paint to the exterior surfaces.